top of page

 17.5 Meter

-The meter system numbers are counted in increments of 2.5.
+The 8 meter sizes are counted in increments of 2.5.

 Bright dotted sand lines are whole meter markers: 5, 10, 15, 20